-I’ve been programming with Reason/OCaml for a year now and have come around to the idea that typed functional programming based on the ML-family of programming languages will be the “next big thing” in programming languages.
+I’ve been programming with Reason/OCaml for over a year now and have come around to the idea that typed functional programming based on the ML-family of programming languages will be the “next big thing” in programming languages.
 It is in quotes because even though ML has been around for over 40 years, it is yet to find mainstream adoption.
 But two languages are changing this for the better: Reason and Elm, and thanks to them I hope more of us get to enjoy Typed FP in the future.

 How is this applicable to Rails?
 I think at some point — not in the near future — but somewhere in the next 10 years — we’ll realize that a paradigm shift has occurred in how we build web applications.
 Rails itself was a major change at the time — instead of J2EE’s XML madness and Java’s anemic type system (which forced complex class hierarchies where, in dynamic languages, simple functions would’ve sufficed), DHH built Rails by reifying PoEAA with “convention over configuration”, and delivered it in a programming aesthetic based on the notion that programming is writing.
 Systems built on Rails has transacted billions of dollars already — there is no question about its commercial significance.
 More importantly for us, it has also broadened our taste of how programs could be written.

 The next big shift in web development, in my opinion, will affect both these — real-world commerce and programming taste.
 The internet, and computing in general, is only getting started.
 We’re not a mature industry, and it is both good and bad.
 Good because of the immense scope of creative work to be done, bad because software today sucks so badly, and layers of cruft are only accumulating, not simplifying.